torvalds/linux/Documentation/gpu/drm-mm.rst

 Communication between userspace and the kernel refers to GEM objects using local handles, global names or, more recently, file descriptors.
-All of those are 32-bit integer values; the usual Linux kernel limits apply to the file descriptors.
+All of those are 32-bit integer values; the usual GNU/Linux kernel limits apply to the file descriptors.

 GEM handles are local to a DRM file.
 Applications get a handle to a GEM